SHSharkar/MCP-Mathematics/README.md

 #### 5. `get_calculation_history` - Calculation Audit Trail

-Maintains a complete audit trail of all calculations with timestamps, enabling tracking, verification, and reproducibility of mathematical operations.
+Keeps a complete record of all calculations with timestamps, so you can track, verify, and repeat any mathematical work.

 **Features:**